Introduction

 Overview of the French Healthcare System

 The French healthcare system is renowned for providing high-quality and comprehensive care to all residents.
-It operates on a mixed public-private model, where a significant portion of healthcare costs is covered by the government, and the remaining by private insurance or out-of-pocket payments.
+It operates on a mixed public-private model, where a significant portion of healthcare costs is covered by the government, with the remainder covered by private insurance or out-of-pocket payments.
 The system is funded through a combination of social security contributions from workers and employers, alongside state funding.

 Public hospitals and private clinics both offer excellent medical services.
 Public hospitals typically handle more serious conditions and corrective surgeries, while private clinics often provide specialised care with shorter waiting times.
 Most French residents are registered with a general practitioner (GP) who acts as their primary point of contact for health issues and can refer patients to specialists as needed.
 Emergency services are also highly accessible and efficient.